Moving a VM to a different availability zone

 first-snapshot

-and descriptionmy first snapshot via CLI
+and described asmy first snapshot via CLI

 .The snapshot naming requirements are as follows:

-- The name must be from 3 to 63 characters long.
+- It must be 2 to 63 characters long.

 - It may contain lowercase Latin letters, numbers, and hyphens.

-- The first character must be a letter and the last character cannot be a hyphen.
+- It must start with a letter and cannot end with a hyphen.

 If you don't have Terraform, install it and configure the Yandex Cloud provider.